Meet the DBI users

 In this issue, we interview Rikke Agerskov, a PhD researcher the Department of Science and Environment at Roskilde University (RUC).

 Rikke is working on an exciting project utilizing the Olympus scanning confocal microscope at RUC, focusing on how the nervous system affects the embryonic development of the pancreas.
 Her work aims to make a significant impact on society by advancing basic science through identifying new neuronal-epithelial signaling mechanisms.
 Understanding the link between the peripheral nervous system and the pancreas will help improve stem cell protocols for producing beta cells and islet organoids, leading to new treatment options for diabetes.
-Watch this short video to learn more about Rikke’s research journey, her current interdisciplinary project, and how access to advanced microscopy technologies at RUC has empowered her to perform high-resolution imaging of embryonic pancreatic tissue.

 If you’re a researcher interested in using the facility for your research, please reach out to Pia Nyeng for more information on accessing the core facility at RUC.
 Microscope-core.ruc.dk